n8/multi_fetch_fragments/README.md

 There's two actions: without_gem and with_gem. without_gem performs caching around each individual fragment as it's rendered sequentially. with_gem uses the new ability this gem gives to the render partial method.

 Using [Blitz.io](http://blitz.io) I ran a test ramping up to 25 simultaneous users against the test app hosted on heroku.
-We configured heroku to use 10 dynos and unicorn with 3 workers on each dyno.
+I configured heroku to use 10 dynos and unicorn with 3 workers on each dyno.

 #### without_gem